z-bj/The-Keyboardio-Model100/README.md

 ![figma](https://img.shields.io/badge/Figma-F24E1E.svg?style=for-the-badge&logo=Figma&logoColor=white)
 ![kickstarter](https://img.shields.io/badge/Kickstarter-05CE78.svg?style=for-the-badge&logo=Kickstarter&logoColor=white)

+> This repository features a product landing page built using HTML5 and CSS3, with the design created using Figma.
+JavaScript was intentionally avoided for this project.
+The "Raise the Curtains" effect in CSS was implemented on the page to add a unique visual element, to create an immersive user experience

 ## Purpose

-The purpose of this landing page is to promote the ergonomic keyboard, which was designed with user comfort in mind.
+The purpose of this landing page is to promote the Keyboardio Model 100 ergonomic keyboard, which was designed with user comfort in mind.
 The keyboard features a unique split design that reduces strain on the wrists and arms, making it an ideal choice for anyone who spends a significant amount of time typing.

-> This amaizing ergonomic keyboard that was funded via Kickstarter.
+> This amaizing ergonomic keyboard was funded through Kickstarter.

 As a fan of the product, I created this landing page to showcase the keyboard's unique features and benefits, and to provide potential customers with a compelling reason to purchase it.

-> This repository features a product landing page built using HTML5 and CSS3, with the design created using Figma.
-JavaScript was intentionally avoided for this project.
-The "Raise the Curtains" effect in CSS was implemented on the page to add a unique visual element, to create an immersive user experience

 ## Features